 You get the live setup, short handoff notes, and a clear first place to check if something stops working.

 Pricing depends on complexity, tool limits, and support.
 A small local workflow should not be priced like a big agency build.
-If you want a quick sense-check first, use the task value calculator.

 One manual process reviewed.
 Tool, cost, and limit notes.
 Simple next-step recommendation.
 Good fit / not worth it call.